 Ready to grab your copy of Every Product Manager’s First 90 Days?
 Don’t miss out and order your copy right here.

-While you’re here, check out our latest book reviews:
+While you’re here, check out our latest book review:

 Updated: March 30, 2023